Author: E.ON Next

 Let’s take a closer look at the different types of renewable energy tariffs you might come across, and the plus and minus points of each one.

-These are contracts where you pay the same amount per unit of energy for a set period, usually 12 or 24 months - whether energy prices in general go up or down.
+The fixed-rate tariffs are contracts where you pay the same amount per unit of energy for a set period, usually 12 or 24 months - whether energy prices in general go up or down.

 Pros.